Asymptotic base loci via Okounkov bodies: Introduction

 \section{Introduction}

 It is a fundamental problem to understand the geometry of linear series or divisors on a variety in algebraic geometry.
 Since the introduction and treatment of the Okounkov bodies associated to big divisors by Lazarsfeld-Musta\c{t}\u{a} (\cite{lm-nobody}) and Kaveh-Khovanskii (\cite{KK}) motivated by earlier works by Okounkov (\cite{O1}, \cite{O2}), there have been considerable attempts to extract various properties of divisors from the Okounkov bodies.
 Let $D$ be a divisor on a smooth projective variety $X$ of dimension $n$.
-Then the Okounkov body $\okbd_{Y_\bullet}(D)$ is a convex body in the Euclidean space $\R^n$ associated to $D$ with respect to an admissible flag $Y_\bullet$.
+Then the Okounkov body $\okbd_{Y_\bullet}(D)$ is a convex subset of the Euclidean space $\R^n$ associated to $D$ with respect to an admissible flag $Y_\bullet$.
 In \cite{CHPW}, we defined and studied the valuative Okounkov body $\okval_{Y_\bullet}(D)$ and the limiting Okounkov body $\oklim_{Y_\bullet}(D)$ of a pseudoeffective divisor $D$ with respect to an admissible flag $Y_\bullet$.
 They are also convex bodies in the Euclidean space $\R^n$ which coincide with the classical Okounkov body $\okbd_{Y_\bullet}(D)$ if $D$ is big.
-For more details of Okounkov bodies, see Section \ref{oksec}.
+For more details on Okounkov bodies, see Section \ref{oksec}.

 It was shown that two pseudoeffective divisors are numerically equivalent to each other if and only if the associated limiting Okounkov bodies with respect to all admissible flags coincide (\cite[Proposition 4.1]{lm-nobody}, \cite[Theorem A]{jow}, \cite[Theorem C]{CHPW}).
-Thus, in principle, every numerical property of pseudoeffective divisors can be encoded in the associated limiting Okounkov bodies with respect to all admissible flags.
+We also refer to \cite{Roe} for a recent study on the local positivity and the local numerical equivalence using Okounkov bodies in the surface case.
+In principle, every numerical property of pseudoeffective divisors can be encoded in the associated limiting Okounkov bodies with respect to all admissible flags.
 On the other hand, the valuative Okounkov bodies are not numerical in nature and the main results of this paper do not hold for such bodies (see \cite[Remark 4.10]{CPW}).

 One of the most important numerical properties of pseudoeffective divisors is the asymptotic base loci.
 The principal aim of this paper is to study how to extract asymptotic base loci, more precisely, the restricted base locus $\bm(D)$ and the augmented base locus $\bp(D)$, from the limiting Okounkov bodies of a pseudoeffective divisor $D$.
 See Subsection \ref{asybasubsec} for definitions of asymptotic base loci.